tiendn/review-books/Rework.md

 **_Throw less at the problem_**

 Do less.
 Your project won’t suffer nearly as much as you fear.
 In fact, there’s a good chance it’ll end up even better.
 You’ll be forced to make tough calls and sort out what truly matters.

+### Focus on what won't change

+**_Focus on what won't change_**

+A lot of companies focus on the next big thing.
+They latch on to what’s hot and new.
+They follow the latest trends and technology.

+That’s a fool’s path.”

+The core of your business should be built around things that won’t change.
+Things that people are going to want today and ten years from now.
+Those are the things you should invest in.

+Remember, fashion fades away.
+When you focus on permanent features, you’re in bed with things that never go out of style.

+### Gear doesn't matter

+**_Tone is in your fingers_**

+In business, too many people obsess over tools, software tricks, scaling issues, fancy office space, lavish furniture, and other frivolities instead of what really matters.
+And what really matters is how to actually get customers and make money.

+You also see it in people who want to blog, podcast, or shoot videos for their business but get hung up on which tools to use.
+The content is what matters.
+You can spend tons on fancy equipment, but if you’ve got nothing to say … well, you’ve got nothing to say.

+Use whatever you’ve got already or can afford cheaply.
+Then go.
+It’s not the gear that matters.
+It’s playing what you’ve got as well as you can.
+Your tone is in your fingers.

+### You can't make just one thing.

+**_Sell your by-products_**

+When you make something, you always make something else.
+You can’t make just one thing.
+Everything has a by-product.
+Observant and creative business minds spot these by-products and see opportunities.